bill954/docker-DOS-games/docker-games/README.md

 # Game Files
+This folder contains:
-The game_build_files folder has folders inside, each with a dockerfile that sets up a container image for each game.
-Each dockerfile downloads the .zip that contains the DOS game from the web (except Mario, which works differently).
+- game_build_files which contains folders inside, each with its own `.Dockerfile` that sets up a container image for each individual game listed.
+Each `.Dockerfile` downloads a compressed .zip file (except in the case of Infinite Mario Bros) which can be found in the compressed_games folder
-The compressed_games folder holds copies of each game's .zip file.
-These .zip are not being used now, but they're still here to used in case some of the download link is down or we decide to load the games locally.
+- compressed_games holds copies of each of the games' compressed .zip files, these links are not currently being used for download but are here in case a download link goes down or in case you'd like to load the game locally.